 - For Associate Professors, evidence of effective advising.

-- Ability to coordinate and manage Elementary math methods courses and program.
+- Ability to coordinate and manage Elementary math methods courses and programs.

 - Potential to recruit students from underrepresented groups in licensure and STEM PhD programs.

 - Evidence of teacher education mathematics leadership in an elementary setting (e.g., curriculum specialist, lead mathematics teacher, teacher mentor, leadership in professional learning communities.

 - Demonstrated engagement in racially diverse communities, schools, or educational non-profits, having service with and among under-represented groups.

 - Experience with the integration of technology in teaching.